 While the change depicted in the concept art seems small it reflects a drastic change in Ms. Marvel’s powers.
 She can turn her body into any shape she desires.
 She can become as thin as a sheet of paper or disguise herself as an abandoned couch.
 But she has never used her shape-shifting power to create purple energy or crystal constructs on her body.

 There had been rumors through the production, which wrapped its Thailand shoot in May despite COVID, that a change in her powers to the MCU.
 Many assumed this would simply mean erasing her Inhuman ties as Marvel Studios now has the rights to the X-Men and mutants.
-However, last month That Hashtag Show reported that she would be getting her powers from magical bracelets, not unlike Shang Chi (Simu Liu) in the upcoming Shang-Chi and the Legend of the Ten Rings (September 3, 2021).
+However, it is currently rumored that she would be getting her powers from magical bracelets, not unlike Shang Chi (Simu Liu) in the Shang-Chi and the Legend of the Ten Rings (2021).

 The idea is that Kamala will use her bracelet, which in the comics was an heirloom from her grandmother, to create magical constructs around her body in lieu of her shapeshifting.
 The glowing constructs will more resemble Monica’s Spectrum powers and Carol’s “sparkle fists“.